More than 400 sects and denominations

 If God has called you to true understanding and you grasp what you have been reading in this booklet, you have undoubtedly been called to become a full son or daughter of God (2 Corinthians 6:18).
 The meaning and ultimate purpose of your calling is awesome.

 As you daily yield your thoughts, your time, your energy, and your very life to letting Jesus Christ live His life in you, you will be building more and more of the very character of God.
 Month by month and year by year, you will be learning to think, act, and live like Christ Himself.

 Finally, at Jesus Christ’s return to this earth as King of kings, you will be either resurrected or changed from flesh into spirit (1 Thessalonians 4:16–17).
 As a Spirit-born child of God, you will then join with Jesus Christ in ruling the nations of this earth (Revelation 2:26) and in bringing the entire world genuine peace and joy at last!

-If you would like to know more about the glory and power ahead for true Christians, then call or write today for our truly exciting booklet, Your Ultimate Destiny.
+If you would like to know more about the glory and power ahead for true Christians, then call or write today for our truly exciting booklet Your Ultimate Destiny.
 It is offered to you free for the asking—just phone us, or write to us at one of the addresses listed in the back of this booklet.
-If you have access to the Internet, you can view or download all this material, and more, from our Web site.
-Just go to www.TomorrowsWorld.org and you will find dozens of booklets and articles, along with audio and video programs, to help you learn more about these vital topics.
+If you have access to the Internet, you can view or download all this material and more from our website.
+Just go to www.TomorrowsWorld.org and you will find dozens of booklets and articles, along with audio and videos, to help you learn more about these vital topics.